omerwe/MALAX/README.md

 MALAX (Mixed model Association via Laplace ApproXimation) is a Python package for association testing of bisulfite sequencing methylation data.
 It models the phenotype as an explanatory variable and each tested site as a reponse variable, using a binomial generalized linear mixed model (GLMM).
 The likelihood is approximated via a Laplace approximation.

+Several parts of the code are loosely based on code translated from the [GPML toolbox](http://www.gaussianprocess.org/gpml/code/matlab/).

 <br><br>
 #Installation
 MALAX is designed to work in Python 2.7, and depends on the following freely available Python package: